Circle Orbit Trap

 Set the F(z) property to one of the complex functions in the list.
 You can change some of the other properties on this page for more variations.

-Change the transformation applied to the orbit point prior to applying the trap.
-To do this, select the transformation's Properties page:
+To change the transformation applied to each orbit point prior to passing it to the orbit trap, select the transformation's properties page:

 General